-In Sketch, designers simply need to select the layer or layer groups and make them exportable by clicking “Make Exportable” in the bottom right corner.
+In Sketch or Figma, designers simply need to select the layer or layer groups and make them exportable by clicking “Make Exportable” in the bottom right corner.
 Alternatively, you can also make a slice.
-In addition, when exporting from Sketch, designers don’t have to configure all the required export formats and scales—any option is enough, since Sympli handles scaling and exporting into different formats automatically.
+In addition, when exporting from Sketch or Figma, designers don’t have to configure all the required export formats and scales—any option is enough, since Sympli handles scaling and exporting into different formats automatically.

 Pro tip: If you want to create an asset with transparent padding in Sketch, place the slice into the group and make sure the “Export Group Contents Only” checkbox is checked on the slice.
 This way, background layers and other design elements outside of the group are ignored.

-“When exporting from Sketch, designers don’t have to configure all the required export formats and scales—any option is enough, since Sympli automatically handles scaling and exporting into different formats.”
+“When exporting from Sketch or Figma, designers don’t have to configure all the required export formats and scales—any option is enough, since Sympli automatically handles scaling and exporting into different formats.”

 Step 2: Export to Your Sympli Plugin